4renginy/Module4-School_District_Analysis/README.md

 Looking at those pictures Overall passing percentage went down from 65.2 % to 64.9% which is .3 % downgrade.<br>

 Next we rerun all the analysis for the district and each school as requested.
-Folling pictures show that Thomas High School's rating for math, reading and overall pass percentages have being dropped.,br>
+Following pictures show that Thomas High School's rating for math, reading and overall passing percentages have dropped.,br>
 Following figure shows the Average Math, Average REading, Avearge overall Passing, Spending per student and school sizes;<br>
 Before Thomas High School Recalculations<br>